 Variations & Sides

 You can make this Sloppy Joe Tater Tot Casserole with either ground beef or turkey.

 You can even hide some veggies in your ground meat, if you like.

-Serve it with some roasted veggies or a big green salad and dinner is done!
+Serve it with some roasted vegetables or a big green salad and dinner is done!

 The best part of all might just be that there's only one pan to wash.
 Because after the kids are in bed, I do believe

 I've you've earned a glass of wine and an enriching reality TV show, not a bunch of pots and pans and dishes to wash.
 Am I right?